islem-omrani/islem-omrani/README.md

 ## Fancy seeing you here! 🖐️

-I am a student in IT and next year I’ll be working on my final year project (PFE).
-I’m passionate about building efficient and scalable web applications.
+I am an IT student in my final year of high school, passionate about building efficient and scalable web applications.
-I'm  always eager to learn new technologies.
+I’m always eager to learn new technologies and strengthen my skills.
 Feel free to connect or collaborate with me!

 </td>